jeog/SimpleOrderbook/README.md

 The vector is initialized to user-requested size when the book is created but can be grown manually.
 We simply let the STL implementation do its thing, get the new base address, and adjust the internal pointers by the offset.

-The vector contains pairs of doubly-linked lists (stop and limit 'chains') so order insert/execution is O(1) for limit/market orders (see below).
+The vector's elements are objects containing doubly-linked lists (stop, limit, and aon 'chains') so order insert/execution is O(1) for limit/market orders (see below).

 Orders are referenced by ID #s that are generated sequentially and cached - with their respective price level and chain iterator - in a hash table, allowing for collision-free O(1) lookup from the cache to pull and replace orders.